-As the pepper season winds down, many wonder how best to preserve their harvest.
-Dry peppers can last from several months to a few years if stored properly.
-Drying also intensifies the heat and flavor of the peppers.
+Drying/dehydrating peppers is a great way to preserve your peppers.
+Dried peppers can last from several months to a few years if stored properly.
+Just note that thinner skinned peppers are better for drying.
 Below I offer several ways you can dry your peppers along with ideas of what do to with them once dried.
-Before drying your peppers, always wash them with warm water and dry thoroughly with a towel.

-Thicker skinned peppers (like jalapeños) have a greater chance of rotting before drying out.
-For these types of peppers, you can slice them in half.
+I only dry small peppers with thin flesh this way, and I cover mine with a paper towel or tea towel just so they don’t get dusty.
 Be sure to rotate the peppers regularly and discard any that show signs of softness or spoilage.
 Within a week or two, your peppers should get dry and brittle.

 Drying Peppers in a Food Dehydrator